boazbk/tcs/lec_03_computation.md

 People have been computing for thousands of years, with aids that include not just  pen and paper, but also abacus, slide rulers, various mechanical devices, and modern electronic computers.
 A priori, the notion of computation seems to be tied to the particular mechanism that you use.
-The best algorithm for multiplying numbers might be different if you need to implement it in _Python_ on a modern laptop than if you use pen and paper.
+You might think that the "best"  algorithm for multiplying numbers will differ if you  implement it in _Python_ on a modern laptop than if you use pen and paper.
-However, as we saw, an algorithm that is asymptotically better would eventually beat a worse one regardless of the underlying technology.
+However, as we saw in the introduction, an algorithm that is asymptotically better would eventually beat a worse one regardless of the underlying technology.
 This gives us hope for a _technology independent_ way of defining computation, which is what we will do in this lecture.

 ![Calculating wheels by Charles Babbage.
 Image taken from the Mark I 'operating manual'](../figure/wheels_babbage.png){#babbagewheels .class width=300px height=300px}